owdvertsbot/TGForward/README.md

 # ChannelForward
-### 😇 <i>This is a Script to Forward Large Number of Documents to Another Telegram Channel.</i>
+<h2>😇 <i>This is a Script to Forward Large Number of Documents to Another Telegram Channel.</i></h2>
-### If You Try to Forward Very Large Number of Files Ur Telegram Account will be Banned.
-We cant Responsible for It. 😴
+<h2>If You Try to Forward Very Large Number of Files Ur Telegram Account will be Banned.
+We cant Responsible for It. 😴</h2>

 ## Deploy to heroku